Cirebon: Court culture

-The remnants of Cirebon sultanate; Kasepuhan, Kanoman, Kaprabonan, and Kacirebonan kratons are now run as cultural institutions to preserve Cirebon culture.
-Each still holds their traditional ceremonies and have become the patrons of Cirebon arts.
-Some of the royal symbols of the Cirebon Sultanate describe their legacy and influences.
-The banner of Cirebon Sultanate is called "Macan Ali" (Ali's panther) with Arabic calligraphy arranged to resemble a panther or tiger.
-These indicate both Islamic influence and that of the Hindu Pajajaran Sundanese King Siliwangi's tiger banner.
-The royal lineage of Cirebon is still well respected and is held in high prestige among the people of Cirebon, although it does not hold real political power anymore.
+The four remaining palaces (kraton) of the Sultanate of Cirebon are Kraton Kasepuhan (built 1447), Kraton Kanoman (built 1678), Kraton Kaprabonan (built 1696) and Kraton Kacirebonan (built 1808), all run as cultural institutions to preserve Cirebonese culture.
+Each kraton still holds their own traditional ceremonies and have become the patrons of Cirebonese arts.

+The flag of the former Cirebon Sultanate is called Macan Ali ("Panther of Ali"), with Arabic calligraphy arranged to resemble a panther or tiger; this indicates Islamic influence, and is also a reference to the tiger banner of the Sundanese Hindu King Siliwangi of Pakuan Pajajaran.
+The royal lineage of Cirebon is still well-respected and held in high prestige among the people of Cirebon, although it no longer holds any political power.

-The royal carriage of Kasepuhan's Singa Barong and Kanoman's Paksi Naga Liman carriage resembles the chimera of three animals; eagle, elephant, and dragon.
-These symbolize Indian Hinduism, Arabic Islam, and Chinese influences.
-The images of Macan Ali, Singa Barong, and Paksi Naga Liman are also often featured as patterns in Cirebon batik.
+The royal carriage of Kasepuhan's Singa Barong and Kanoman's Paksi Naga Liman carriage both resemble the chimera of three animals: eagle, elephant, and dragon.
+These symbolize Indian Hinduism, Arab Islam, and Chinese influences.
+The images of Macan Ali, Singa Barong, and Paksi Naga Liman are common motifs in Cirebonese batik.